sarvex/apl125/README.md

 APL
 ======
-Trying to complete 125 projects from in Racket
+Trying to complete 125 projects from in APL

 Numbers
 ---------